-Development (Offshore) have the potential to alter water clarity (leading to reduced dissolved oxygen and increased bacterial counts) and release sediment bound contaminants that could lead to increased contaminant bioavailability.
-Due to the lack of contaminants found in the site-specific survey, it was considered unlikely that there would be any pathways on marine mammals (including indirect effects from benthic or fish and shellfish survey, it was considered unlikely that there would be any pathways on marine mammals (including indirect effects from benthic or fish and shellfish communities as known food sources).
+3.9.1.9 Sediment disturbances caused by activities associated with Caledonia North have the potential to alter water clarity (leading to reduced dissolved oxygen and increased bacterial counts) and release sediment bound contaminants that could lead to increased contaminant bioavailability.
+Due to the lack of contaminants found in the site-specific survey, it was considered unlikely that there would be any pathways on marine mammals (including indirect effects from benthic or fish and shellfish communities as known food sources).
 Moreover, due to their biological adaptations, all marine mammal receptors are considered able to avoid the impacts associated with water quality mentioned in this chapter.
-Therefore, the significance of effect was considered to be Negligible, which is not significant in EIA terms (Volume 2, Chapter 7: Marine Mammals).
+Therefore, the significance of effect was considered to be Negligible, which is not significant in EIA terms (Volume 3, Chapter 7: Marine Mammals).